 Unlike other machine pistols, the MP5 fires from a closed bolt- the breach block is in the forward position when the trigger is pulled, so there is no forward-moving mass to disturb the aim.
 This makes the HK MP5 much more accurate than other submachine guns.
 The resemblance to the Heckler & Koch G3 is maintained by using many G3 components on the HK MP5.

 Used by military and law enforcement units in more than 50 nations, the HK MP5 is firmly established as the world’s pre-eminent submachine gun.
 Over 120 variants of the HK MP5 are available to address the broadest range of tactical requirements.
 The weapon’s unique modular design and optional buttstocks, forearms, sight mounts, and other accessories give the Heckler and Koch MP5 extraordinary flexibility to meet almost any mission.

 The main versions of the MP5 include the HK MP5A with a fixed buttstock and the HK MP5A3 with a sliding metal strut stock.
 The HK MP5A4 and the HK MP5A5 are the same weapons with a three-round burst fire capability.

 The HK MP5SD is a silenced weapon for use in special or anti-terrorist warfare.
-The removable sound suppressor is integrated into the design and conforms to the normal length and profile of an unsuppressed weapon.
+The removable sound suppressor is integrated into the design and conforms to an unsuppressed weapon’s average length and profile.
 The MP5SD uses an integral aluminum or optional wet technology stainless steel sound suppressor.
 Unlike most silenced weapons, it does not require the use of subsonic ammunition for effective sound reduction.

 Concealed carry SMGs

 The HK MP5K was introduced for use by special units, where weapon concealment is often essential.
-It is a very short version of the basic Heckler and Koch MP5, only 325 mm long and recognizable by a small foregrip, under the almost non-existent muzzle.
+It is an abridged version of the basic Heckler and Koch MP5, only 325 mm extended and recognizable by a small foregrip under the almost non-existent muzzle.
 The MP5KA1 is a particular version of this variant with no protrusions so that it can be carried under clothing or in a unique holster.